 It is a lovely hall where you can hold a ceremony either indoor or if weather permits outside.
 There is a big grassy area where children can run around and play while adults can relax as it is all fenced.

 So we nominated six godparents and talked about their role and contribution in raising the child.
 You can nominate as many godparents as you want.
 Here, parents chose 3 sets of uncles and aunties.
 We also mentioned the many cousins and how they all are going to grow up and discover life together.

 We then moved on to the grandparents and their contribution to having fun with their grandchildren.
 At this ceremony, we sadly also mentioned the loved ones who can no longer be with us but are still there in our hearts and souls.
-I also managed to create a memorable certificate to the child’s grandmother who passed away only a few months prior.
+I also managed to create a memorable certificate for the child’s grandmother who passed away only a few months prior.

 Naming Ceremony Celebrant at Home